• Japanese

 Electrifying the corporate fleet

-In FY2022, Daimaru Matsuzakaya Department Store switched 11 of its vehicles to EVs, bringing the total number of EVs in operation to 156 (41.7% of total).
+In FY2023, Daimaru Matsuzakaya Department Stores switched 21 of its vehicles to EVs, bringing the total number of EVs in operation to 177 (47.6% of total).
 We will continue to promote the conversion of company vehicles to EVs to reduce CO2 emissions.

 Reduction of Scope 3 Emissions in Collaboration with Suppliers